tue-mps-edu/asd-engd-project-2019-thermal-object-detection/README.md

 ## Windows install
  Once the aforementioned [Prerequisites](#Prerequisites) have been met, follow the following steps for the installation:

- <em>Note:* Please note that halfway through the installation of this script the computer will be restarted automatically.
-As a result, it is strongly advised to save your work before running the windows_install.bat script.*</em>
+ <em>Note:Please note that halfway through the installation of this script the computer will be restarted automatically.
+As a result, it is strongly advised to save your work before running the windows_install.bat script.</em>

  1. Navigate to the [windows_install.bat](https://github.com/tue-mps-edu/thermal_object_detection/blob/issue_33_readmewindowsinstall/windows_install.bat) in the repository.
  2. In the top right corner, right-click the Raw button and choose "Save link as..." in order to download the script to the directory of your choice.